 lives on hold.
 This workshop will help you explore your

 ambivalence by putting it into concrete form.

-workshop will focus on the key elements of psychodrama
+will focus on the key elements of psychodrama including

-including the walk and talk, scene setting, role reversal,
+the walk and talk, scene setting, role reversal, doubling, and

-doubling, and using the mirror position.
-Content will focus
+using the mirror position.
+Content will focus on family

 May 15, 2020: Telling our stories in action.
 This workshop